Niel-Reitmann/Current-personal-website/_posts/1monthlearnings.md

 The problem with this surety is that as a student you are operating out of a very limited understanding of available options.
 You are chosing to internalise a narrative that will impact your whole life based on the information you’ve gathered between the ages of 0 and 18-25.

 An example of a narrative might be that corporate is bad, startups are good.
 Uni is bad, work is good.
 I’m non-technical.
 I’m technical.
-Etc.The alternative is to preserve a level of optionality where possible.
+Etc. The alternative is to preserve a level of optionality where possible.

 An analogy;